wso2/docs-choreo-dev/en/docs/references/api-path.md

 e.g., Create a service named `myservice`.

-Once you deploy the service, you receive a hostname as follows.
+Once you deploy the service, you receive a hostname as follows:

 ```
 https://<USERNAME>.choreoapis.dev/myservice/<VERSION>